JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ## Custom Kafka groups for your connectors

-By default, Kafka Connect will create a group for each connector, and it will use the connector's name as the group name, with `connect-` as prefix.
+By default, Kafka Connect will create a group for each connector, and it will use the connector's name as the group name, with `connect-` as a prefix.
 This is not very flexible, as we might want to have our own group names.
 For example, if we are sharing K8s clusters with other teams, we might want to have our own group names to avoid conflicts.
 Or we could have our own naming convention with ACLs in Kafka.

-In order to decide a group name, we have to change two configurations:
+To decide a group name, we have to change two configurations:

 First, we have to create an environment variable that allows us to override some configs, including the group name:
 ```bash